xiaoliang2012/minecraft-terminal/README.md

 * [Configuration](https://github.com/MC-Terminal/minecraft-terminal/wiki/Configuration)
 * [Usage](https://github.com/MC-Terminal/minecraft-terminal/wiki/Usage)

+## Getting help

+Check out the [README](https://github.com/MC-Terminal/minecraft-terminal#readme) and existing [Discussions](https://github.com/MC-Terminal/minecraft-terminal/discussions): Maybe your question is answered there.
+If not, please open a [New Discussion](https://github.com/MC-Terminal/minecraft-terminal/discussions/new) and ask your question.
+If you find a bug, please report it in the [Issue tracker](https://github.com/MC-Terminal/minecraft-terminal/issues).

 ## Contribution

 If you'd like to contribute to Minecraft Terminal, great, just fork the repository and submit a pull request on the _testing_ branch.